simmonsj330/malariaML/README.md

 ~

 ### Appendix
-Clearence - measurement of per volume of plasma in which a substance is completely removed per unit time
+Clearence - measurement of per volume of plasma in which a substance is completely removed per unit time.